 Companies that show customers empathy will lead to customers who show the company empathy.
 Even a small gesture can make a huge difference.

-Customer empathy can make a real difference during difficult times
+Customer empathy can make a real difference during stressful periods

-People yearn for their needs to be considered and understood, especially during times of upheaval like we’re experiencing now.
-Agents will be dealing with customers that have lost their jobs, businesses, and even their loved ones.
+People yearn for their needs to be considered and understood, especially during times of high stress, like those brought on by economic uncertainty.
 In difficult circumstances, even minor situations carry a much heavier weight.

 As a company, you have the power to make a positive difference in your customer’s day, and in turn, create a loyal customer for life.
 Remember that one small act of goodwill can start a movement.
 And all it takes is a little empathy.